-- Provide a brief context to the conversation (when, where, length, focus of discourse, medium of the dialogue), including the rationale/why the student selected this particular conversation for the assignment.
-This section should be succinct and a maximum of 3/4 of a page. - The student may reflect on factors pertinent to the course, including their awareness of specific communication styles or patterns, the nature and/or origin of this style or communication pattern(s).
-For example, do these patterns reflect family or cultural factors, or are they related to lived experience, such as prior or current employment/volunteer experiences? - The student may reflect on how their communication style could be of benefit to future social work practice and/or create tension points/challenges for practice, in relation to ethics, values and/or professional identity. - The student may reflect on specific communication skills present during the conversation.
-Student may wish to provide some context and/or direct reference to the specifics of what was said, how it was said, by whom it was said etc., in order to allow for thorough reflection on the nature of their conversational style.
-However, it is important to note that this assignment is not intended to include a transcription of the conversation itself.
-Instead, this assignment is designed for students to reflect upon and then describe in the paper their awareness (include any new awareness's) about the nature of their conversation style and/or who they are as a communicator. - The student may also reflect on what aspects/areas of their communication they would like to enhance/develop within and beyond the current course.
-For example, in what ways would the student wish to alter their communication style, who they may become as a communicator into the future and/or how these changes may be realized.
+- The student may reflect on factors pertinent to the course, including their awareness of specific communication styles or patterns, the nature and/or origin of this style or communication pattern(s).
+For example, do these patterns reflect family or cultural factors, or are they related to lived experience, such as prior or current employment/volunteer experiences? - The student may reflect on specific communication skills present during the conversation, presented by themselves and their conversational partner.
+Student may wish to provide some context and/or direct reference to the specifics of what was said, how it was said, by whom it was said etc., in order to allow for thorough reflection on the nature of their conversational style. - Reflect upon and then describe any new awareness about the nature of their conversation style and/or who they are as a communicator.

+- The student may also reflect on what aspects/areas of their communication they would like to enhance/develop within and beyond the current course.
+For example, in what ways would the student wish to alter their communication style, who they may become as a communicator into the future and/or how these changes may be realized. - The student may reflect on how their communication style could be of benefit to future social work practice and/or create tension points/challenges for practice, in relation to ethics, values and/or professional identity